tselane2110/stray-dogs-detection-system/README.md

 ## **III.
 Model Training**
-* For training your own model (using the same dataset, or a different one):
+* For training your own model:

   1. Download the dataset from the drive link
   2. Upload it on Colab, or your own Drive.